Axion-like Universal Gravitational Wave Interpretation of Pulsar Timing Array Data: Gravitational Waves from cosmological solitons

 We assume that due to significant field self-interactions, the spectator field forms solitonic objects at time $\tau_i$, such as through field fragmentation mechanism, at a characteristic object wavenumber $k_{\rm sol}$.
 The typical soliton separation is then given by the nonlinear scale $k_\mathrm{nl}=0.1k_{\rm sol}$ ~\cite{Amin:2011hj}.
 Since on scales $k<k_\mathrm{nl}$ the formation events are expected to be independent, the soliton density field obeys Poisson statistics.
 On scales $k>k_\mathrm{nl}$, the soliton density field peaks at $k_{\rm sol}$.

 Once formed, the solitons are taken to behave as pressureless dust.
 Hence, their energy density decays with scale factor $\propto a^{-3}$, more slowly than radiation ($\propto a^{-4}$).
 Eventually, at time $\tau_{\rm eq}\equiv1/k_{\rm eq}$, solitons start to dominate.
-We consider that at that moment solitons decay into radiation.
+Note that this is distinct time from standard cosmological matter-radiation equality.
+Here, for simplified analysis, we consider that at the moment $\tau_{\rm eq}$ solitons decay into radiation, however in general these timescales can be distinct.